-- 3.2 In terms of the strategic approach to the Green Belt there is an acceptance within the Local Plan that there needs to be changes to the Green Belt boundary to accommodate growth requirements within the plan period.
-It is agreed that Green Belt release is necessary to deliver a sustainable spatial strategy. - 3.3 Bloor Homes agrees that exceptional circumstances exist for Green Belt release within the District to allow for sustainable development within the plan period. - 3.4 The consultation document recognises that the character of South Staffordshire is directly influenced by the fact that around 80% of the District lies within the West Midlands Green Belt.
-The rural nature of the District also results in a lack of brownfield opportunities to meet any future housing needs beyond the proposed plan period. - 3.5 Consideration also needs to be given to the permanence of the Green Belt beyond the current plan period. - 3.6 Paragraph 140 of the NPPF states:
+- 2.2 In terms of the strategic approach to the Green Belt there is an acknowledgement within the Local Plan that there needs to be changes to the Green Belt boundary to accommodate growth requirements within the Plan period.
+It is agreed that Green Belt release is necessary to deliver a sustainable spatial strategy. - 2.3 Bloor Homes agrees that exceptional circumstances exist for Green Belt release within the District to allow for sustainable development within the plan period. - 2.4 The Publication Plan recognises that the character of South Staffordshire is directly influenced by the fact that around 80% of the District lies within the West Midlands Green Belt.
+The rural nature of the District also results in a lack of brownfield opportunities to meet any future housing needs beyond the proposed plan period.